How fast is your website?

 Based in Preston, Lancashire, we offer a comprehensive range of services: website design and development, e-commerce, search engine optimisation, bespoke content management systems, social media, mobile apps, software testing and much more besides.

 A good starting point for measuring website load times is Google Page Speed Insights.
 To use it, type the URL you want to check into the on-screen box.
-Press the “analyze” button.
+Press the “analyse” button.

 As Google has been making a big push for a faster web, this tool analyses your website’s load speed and provides suggestions on how to improve it, both for desktop and mobile browsers.